Construction SWMS Templates - Free Australian Safety Documentation Templates

 Phase 1: Project Planning & Hazard Identification

 Begin with comprehensive site assessment including soil conditions, weather exposure, neighboring properties, and underground services.
 Identify all high-risk activities within project scope.
 Document potential hazards using our interactive checklist covering physical, chemical, biological, and psychosocial risks.
-This phase typically requires 45-60 minutes using traditional methods, reduced to 5-8 minutes with our guided template system.
+Our guided template system helps streamline this phase significantly compared to starting from scratch.

 Phase 2: Risk Assessment & Control Measures